Home / Physics / Hooke’s Law

 Q.2.
 Does a rubber band follow Hooke’s law?

 Ans.
-Although it is an elastic material, it does not follow Hooke’s law.
+Although it is an elastic material, rubber bands generally do not follow Hooke’s law.

 Q.3.
-Is the Hooke’s law for shearing stress and strain valid?
+Is Hooke’s law for shearing stress and strain valid?

 One response to “Hooke’s Law”